 To enable you to add new applicants for the next year you need to first create an intake season.
 This area of Arbor is separate to the New School Year setup area, as you'll need to set up a new intake season for each new cohort of students that apply to your school, such as nursery pupils starting in Spring term.

 Before you start to set up the Intake Season and Applicants you need to check that you have the dates of the next Academic Year entered into the system.

-Click on the green +Add button in the top right-hand corner of Academic Years to add the next year and follow the steps on the slide over that appears.
+Click on the green +Add button in the top right-hand corner of Academic Years to add the next year.

 Can't set up the academic calendar to start on the right date?

 We recommend you have your academic calendar for each year start on 1st September and end on 31st August.
 If your students don't start back right away, you will be able to fill in these days as holiday or inset days.

 If you get an error message when trying to start your year on the 1st September, this means your academic calendar from last year finishes too late.
 Shoot us an email at firstname.lastname@example.org so we can change the end of this year's academic year to 31st August.
 You'll then be able to add the new academic year to start on the right date.